RajVardhan06/Flappy-Birb/README.md

 ## Deployment

-- The game has been deployed on the website itch.io
+- The game has been deployed on the website itch.io by using the webgl build feature of unity
 - Click the following link to play the game - https://raj-vardhan06.itch.io/flappy-birb